 Makes one 9-inch loaf

-2. In a bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and ginger to blend them.
+3. In another bowl, whisk the flour, baking powder, and salt to blend them.

-5. Remove the bowl from the mixer stand.
-Spoon the batter into the pan, mounding it slightly along the center.
-Tap the pan once on the table to settle any air pockets.
+6. Remove the bowl from the mixer stand.
+With a large metal spoon, fold in the blueberries.
+Spoon the batter into the pan, mounding it slightly down the center.
+Sprinkle with sugar.

-6. Bake the bread for 50 to 60 minutes, or until a skewer inserted into the center is clean or has a few moist crumbs attached when withdrawn.
-The baked bread will pull away slightly from the sides of the pan and the top will be set.
+7. Bake for 55 to 60 minutes, or until the loaf is set and a skewer inserted into the center of the cake is clean when withdrawn or has a few moist crumbs attached.